Reborn doll: Law enforcement incidents

-There have been multiple notable instances where reborn babies have been mistaken as real due to their realistic appearance.
+There have been instances where reborn babies have been mistaken as real by police, due to their realistic appearance.
 In July 2008, police in Queensland, Australia, smashed a car window to rescue what seemed like an unconscious baby only to find it was a reborn doll.
 The police stated that the doll was "incredibly lifelike" and that bystanders who thought a baby was dying were frightened by the incident.
 A similar incident was reported in the United States, in which police broke the window of a Hummer to save a baby that turned out to be a reborn doll.

-On June 18, 2019, NYC Police confirmed the death of an infant found in a park in Queens who was identified, more than 1 hour later, to actually be a doll.
+On June 18, 2019, NYC police confirmed that a dead infant found in a park in Queens was identified, more than an hour later, to actually be a doll.

 In 2009, reborners uncovered a blogging hoax in which a woman – described by ABC News as an "anti-abortion blogger" – claimed she was pregnant with a terminally ill child.
 She opened a P.O. box in order to receive gifts, money, and prayers.
 The hoax was uncovered when reborners reading the blog realized that the pictures of the baby posted on the blog were actually a reborn doll they recognized through the familiar reborn sculpture.

 Media appearances

 Reborn dolls have been featured in a number of movies, series and television shows.
 A December 10, 2008, episode of Dr. Phil entitled "Obsessions" discussed the topic of reborning.
 In January 2008, a Channel 4 series, My Fake Baby, explored the lives of women who collect the lifelike baby dolls.
 Featuring this documentary the British television magazine show on Channel 4, Richard & Judy, held an interview with the reborn artist in the documentary, Jaime Eaton, collector Mary Flint and psychiatrist Raj Persuad.
-On January 2, 2009, an ABC News article described both the manufacturing and the emotional interaction of reborn dolls, while a January 2 20/20 episode talked about the mothering process and attachment to reborns.
+On January 2, 2009, an ABC News article described both the manufacturing and the emotional interaction of reborn dolls, while an episode of 20/20 talked about the mothering process and attachment to reborns.
 On January 31, 2008, Inside Edition aired a segment showing artist Eve Newsom and her reborn dolls.
 In July 2014, an episode of Perception, an American fictional series about a neuropsychiatrist who helps solve murders, called "Inconceivable" was all about a real baby and a reborn.
 In December 2015, Shaylen Maxwell, owner and artist of Reborn, Sweet was featured in The Globe and Mail in a LIFE feature on the therapeutic value of reborn dolls in treating anxiety and grief.

-In April 2019, a reborn doll is featured in the Netflix produced horror show Chambers.
+In April 2019, a reborn doll is featured in the Netflix-produced horror show Chambers.

 A reborn doll also plays a significant part in the 2019 M. Night Shyamalan psychological horror television series Servant.
 An episode of High Maintenance (season 3, episode 8, "Proxy") features a couple caring for a reborn doll.